 - Saving, organising and sharing files using online storage (Google Drive etc.)

 - Converting a Word document to a PDF file.

 You’ll also use video conferencing software such as Zoom, and a Course Management System like Moodle.
 Both are pretty user-friendly, and any good course provider will support you in getting to grips with the tech, but if this section sounds like gobbledegook to you, perhaps an in-person course is the way to go!

 Another consideration is your internet connection.
 To give you an idea, Oxford TEFL requires a minimum upload and download speed of 4 Mbps (you can test this here).

 Some Final Thoughts

 There have been times when it was tough to find any positives from 2020, but improved access to training and education is certainly one of them in our book.
 Providing you’ve got the necessary motivation to gain an internationally-recognised qualification and begin an exciting new career in teaching, there’s bound to be a course format that works for you.
-Give it some thought, seek expert advice where necessary, and – most importantly – enjoy your CELTA!
+Give it some thought, seek expert advice where necessary, and – most importantly – enjoy your online or face to face CELTA!

 - For more information about Oxford TEFL’s 4-Week Intensive 100% Online CELTA course, click here.

 - For more information about Oxford TEFL’s 14-Week Part-Time 100% Online CELTA course, click here.